 b.
 To govern, by lawful means, the conduct of its students, faculty and employees, wherever the conduct might occur, to prevent unlawful or objectionable acts that: (1) seriously threaten the ability of the institution to maintain its facilities; or (2) violate the reasonable rules and standards of the institution designed to protect the academic community from unlawful conduct or conduct presenting a serious threat to person or property of the academic community.

 c.
 To dismiss, suspend or otherwise punish any student, faculty member, or employee of the institution who violates the institution’s rules or standards of conduct, after determination of guilt by lawful proceedings.

-The Board of Trustees has delegated its authority to regulate the conduct of students to the President and to the Vice President for Student Affairs and Dean of Students, who in turn have further delegated to the other Student Affairs staff the authority to implement and apply the Code of Conduct (section V) and the Disciplinary Procedures (section VI) set forth in this Code of Student Rights and Responsibilities.
+The Board of Trustees has delegated its authority to regulate the conduct of students to the President and to the Vice President for Student Affairs and Enrollment Services and Dean of Students, who in turn have further delegated to the other Student Affairs and Enrollment Services staff the authority to implement and apply the Code of Conduct (section V) and the Disciplinary Procedures (section VI) set forth in this Code of Student Rights and Responsibilities.
 Whenever an action is permitted or required to be taken under this Code of Student Rights and Responsibilities by a University Officer or other employee, the action may be taken by that person's designee.

 2.2 The Code of Conduct and the Disciplinary Procedures set forth in this Code of Student Rights and Responsibilities may apply to off-campus as well as on-campus conduct, as is clear from the statutory authority described in Section 2.1(b) above allowing for the regulation of the conduct of students "wherever the conduct might occur."
 The Code applies to all conduct of students and student organizations on-campus.
 It also applies to certain off-campus conduct including: